NeLy-EPFL/flygym/doc/source/installation.rst

 ============

+FlyGym can be installed as a regular Python package via `PyPI <https://pypi.org/project/flygym/>`_ or as a developer installation from the source code.
+In addition, we provide a Docker image with FlyGym and its dependencies pre-installed.
+Below, we provide instructions for each of these methods.

 Installation via PyPI
 ---------------------
 The easiest way to install FlyGym is via PyPI.
 Before you start, you might want to create a Python virtual environment with virtualenv or Conda.
 For example, with Conda: